There are no words. – Me, my brain was that speechless.

 He liked camping, sitting out on a lake, hanging out at bars.
 He was a simple man, which was respectable.
 What’s also respectable is doing your laundry (the stench was probably fry grease from the bar food but in my head, it was coming from him) and ironing your clothes, and not propping up your feet on a neighboring chair to position yourself at a nearly parallel angle to the ground as you chew on your fingers, talk about how you haven’t left your house in a week, and drone on about how Nashville was way better until all these people started to move here.

 I moved here.
 I’m those people who are destroying your city.
 STFU.
 It’s now my city too.
-I have been cordial and let you finish your second beer in the last 10 minutes of our date, and as you pull out a cigarette and start twirling it around, I see my politeness window has now closed.
+I have been cordial and let you finish your second beer in the 10 minutes of our date entirety to this moment, and as you pull out a cigarette and start twirling it around, only then to light it and blow smoke into my face, I see my politeness window has now closed.
 We’re done.
 You’re gross, you’re weird, you smell, and even if you are secretly Jamie Kennedy, I don’t want to stick around waiting for the director to finally yell, “Cut!”.

 Thanks for meeting me but we have absolutely nothing in common.
 I’m going to go now.
 Thank you. – Me, before bolting to my car.

 This makes for the second bad dating experience I have had in Nashville so far.
-The other bad date was less than a week ago, forever memorialized here.
+The other bad date was less than a week ago, forever memorialized here (never go to Gallatin for a date).
 Now, I did have two great date experiences but those took place pre-blog and I lack the fire or passion to document them right now.
 In short, so they at least get a shout-out, they were fun and entertaining but the interest and commonalities died out at roughly the same speed, only the opposite direction, of Nashville’s very-alive current growth rate.

 So, two good dudes and two bad dudes.